 The Castillo de San Marcos was declared a National Monument in 1900.
 The best time to visit is winter, when it’s not so crowded in Saint Augustine (though not necessarily in the weeks around Christmas, when it’s almost as crowded as during summer).

-If you go in summer be aware that 30C is pretty much the average temperature from late May until mid-September.
-On the weekends they have cannon firing demonstrations several times a day.
+If you visit during the summer, be aware that 30C is the average temperature from late May until mid-September.
+At the weekend, they have cannon firing demonstrations several times a day.

 Getting to Castillo de San Marcos